Are you ready for the unexpected?

 History Interprets Prophecy

-Most prophecy, down through the ages, is not able to be understood until the event happens.
+Down through the ages, prophecy often could not be understood until the event actually happened.
 History is the best interpreter of prophecy.
-When current events match up with what God has prophesied, then the wise and the faithful can know that God is definitely fulfilling His purpose and plan.
+When unfolding history matches up with what God has prophesied, then the wise and the faithful can know what God was foretelling or warning, and be assured that He is fulfilling His purpose and plan.

 Joseph had a dream of his brother’s sheaves bowing down to him.
 It wasn’t clear what it meant until the time it was fulfilled.
-His brothers and his father denied that the dream could have any truth to it, and Joseph himself must have doubted it as he spent time in an Egyptian prison.
+His brothers and his father denied that the dream could have any truth to it, and Joseph must have wondered the meaning as he spent time in an Egyptian prison.

 No comments: